spex-xray/spex-help/source/models/pion.rst

 (resulting :math:`kT=0.64` keV) the nominal occupation of the ground state of H becomes negative for a density :math:`>0.15\times 10^{20}` :math:`\mathrm{m}^{-3}`.
 This can be traced down to incomplete atomic data.
-For H , we include collisional excitation and de-excitation up to principal quantum number :math:`n=5` but not above.
+For H, we include collisional excitation and de-excitation up to principal quantum number :math:`n=5` but not above.
 As a result, in this example the 1s–5s levels are mainly populated/depopulated by collisions, while 6s–16s are mainly populated